wackybastard/telegram_hqd_shop/README.md

 - sqlite
 - peewee

-Config file filled as example.
+Config file and database filled as example.
 You can configurate bot as you wish!